jlnrrg/AMJ-latex-template/README.md

 </pre>

 ## 🌿 Honor where honor is due

-Feel free to use this template or look at the pre-build overleaf version.

 **By using this template you are required to include a reference in your writing according to the [LICENSE](https://creativecommons.org/licenses/by-sa/3.0).**